 Eligibility for the scheme

-- Undergraduate or General Course Student AND
+- A first year undergraduate or General Course student AND

 If you are living in an LSE hall but feel like you would benefit from additional help with settling in, please do consider approaching your Warden (or School Representative), Subwardens or Hall Committee for assistance.

 LSE will allocate all students who have been identified as not living in LSE-owned accommodation to a trained student Mentor in early September.
 Mentors are second or third year students in the same department as their mentees (whenever possible).

 Mentors will be given a list of their mentees' personal email addresses and LSE email addresses.
 The introductory emails will be sent to both the mentees' personal and LSE email addresses, but after Welcome has passed all correspondence should take place via LSE email.